Frequently asked questions

 Do I have to be a Christian to be able to volunteer for TWAM?

-No. Whilst we are a Christian Charity, we welcome people of the Christian Faith, Other Faiths and No faith to volunteer with us.
-The only exception to this is the Country Coordinator role and we would not expect a Non Christian Speaker to speak to a faith group
+No. Whilst we are a Christian Charity, we welcome people of the Christian faith, other faith or no faith to volunteer with us.

 Is there a set amount of time I am expected to volunteer for?

-No. All we ask is that you agree an amount and day with us when you start volunteering and make this a regular weekly commitment
+No. All we ask is that you agree the day you would like to volunteer with us and where possible make this your regular weekly commitment.

 Will I need to attend an interview?